assembler-institute/sass-clone-instagram/README.md

 <p align="left">
-There's many differences when creating a project with vanilla CSS and with a Preprocessed CSS, starting with the capacity to bind different stylesheet in a unic file.
+There's many differences when creating a project with vanilla CSS and with a Preprocessed CSS, starting with the capacity to bind different stylesheet in a unique file.
 This allows the developer to separate, reuse and optimize the code a 100%.
 </p>